-5 Position the four displays as a tight 2×2 grid, using the Remove horizontal space, Remove vertical space, and the appropriate Align toolbar buttons as needed, to make sure there is no gap between the displays (see also: Changing a Display's Position, on page 229).
+- 5 Position the four displays as a tight 2×2 grid, using the Remove horizontal space, Remove vertical space, and the appropriate Align toolbar buttons as needed, to make sure there is no gap between the displays (see also: Changing a Display's Position, on page 229). - 6 On the File menu, click Save.